 As you keep working, you may leave cracked panes.
-But first you should check them to ensure their stability.
-Use your gloved hands to press gently against damaged glass.
-Make sure it won't just come off the frame while you are working.
+But first, you should check them to ensure their stability.
+Use your gloved hands to press gently against the damaged glass.
+Make sure it won't just come off the frame while you are working on it.

-You have to use that wide masking tape you bought to secure cracks both inside out.
-Every pane may not be in a condition to be taped.
+You have to use that wide masking tape you bought to secure the cracks on both sides.
+Not every pane will be in a condition to be taped.
 You have to remove such panes with utmost care and caution.
 You can start boarding up after the broken panes have been disposed of.

 While measuring the window you should consider the outer edges of the frame to get its correct width.

-You have to ensure bad weather does not find its way through your board-up.
-In order to play safe do not stop short from covering the taped panes with heavy plastic trash bags.
+You have to ensure that bad weather does not find its way through your board-up.
+In order to play safe, do not cover the taped panes with heavy plastic trash bags.
 Use clear packaging tape inside out to secure the trash bags to the frame.

-Be very careful while measuring the plywood sheet and cut it to size using a circular saw.
+Be very careful while measuring the plywood sheet and cut it to the right size using a circular saw.
 Referring to your frame measurement readings, drill pilot holes in the plywood.
-Make sure the holes align with the middle of the window frame.
+Make sure that the holes align with the middle of the window frame.

-Licensed glaziers providing emergency board up windows services have some important to share for you.
-They say this strategy is more time-saving compared to the approach that involves nailing wood in place.
-You can take down the boarding up much easily too this way.
+Licensed glaziers providing emergency board up windows services have something important to share with you.
+They say that this strategy is more time-saving as compared to the approach that involves the nailing of wood in place.
+You can take down the boarding up much easier this way too.

-However, if you are not confident about handling this task DIY, you should better hire professionals.
+However, if you are not confident about handling this DIY task, you should better hire professionals.
 This task is beyond the scope of routine building maintenance and involves considerable risk.